Jonatha Brooke: The 2000s

 Some Brooke songs have been sung or covered by other artists.
 Her tune "Because I Told You So" from Ten Cent Wings was covered by Nick Lachey on his 2006 album What's Left of Me.
 Her song "Inconsolable" from Plumb was featured in a TV episode of Buffy the Vampire Slayer entitled "Prophecy Girl".
 Buffy creator Joss Whedon enlisted Brooke to create "What You Don't Know," the theme song for the TV series Dollhouse starring Eliza Dushku.

 In 2008, Brooke appeared on the Tinker Bell movie soundtrack with the song "Be True."
 The movie's soundtrack was released on October 14, 2008, a week before the DVD release and contains songs from and inspired by the film.
 In February 2008, Brooke recorded The Works which was her seventh solo release.
 This effort was inspired by the music of late folk legend Woody Guthrie.
 Brooke was invited by Guthrie's daughter Nora to sift through the private archives and hunt through Guthrie's unreleased material for possible adaptations.
 Brooke said she was "smitten" with Guthrie's work and going through it was like "going to church."
 She liked his poetic love songs like "My Sweet and Bitter Bowl" and spiritual deeper tunes like "My Battle" and loved Guthrie's "full spectrum of craziness" as she described his writings.
-Brooke's The Works featured talented musicians including keyboard player Joe Sample, bassist Christian McBride, drummer Steve Gadd, and pedal steel guitarist Greg Leisz.
+Musicisns featured on Brooke's The Works include keyboard player Joe Sample, bassist Christian McBride, drummer Steve Gadd, and pedal steel guitarist Greg Leisz.

 One reviewer lauded Brooke's "forceful, girlish voice" and described her tune "My Sweet and Bitter Bowl" as a "driving opener" and "standout" and described the entire suite of songs as "solid."
 The critic described the album as a "Brooke record" not a "Guthrie one".
 Another critic described the album as "Woody Guthrie's lyrics" with "an urbane new voice within Brooke's sleek, winking alt-pop ... if the Dust Bowl troubadour had matriculated at Amherst, he'd sound just like this."
 In 2008, she participated in the music album Songs for Tibet, an initiative to support Tibetan Dalai Lama Tenzin Gyatso.
 The album was issued on August 5 via iTunes and on August 19 in stores.
 In 2009, she shared vocal duties with Davy Knowles on the song "Taste of Danger" on the album Coming Up For Air from Davy Knowles & Back Door Slam.

 Brooke was a judge on the 10th and 11th annual Independent Music Awards.
 She was also a judge for the 5th and 9th Independent Music Awards.
 According to Brooke in an interview, her favorite collaboration with other artists was the song "Forgiven" with Chris Botti (in Chris' 2002 CD The Very Best of Chris Botti).